 - Does Albuquerque have public transportation?

 Yes.
 We have a bus system, but be forewarned that it is slow and busses often do not meet their schedules.
 Some motels have courtesy vans, and taxis are available.
 Information is available on the City of Albuquerque’s website.
-Click on Getting Around ABQ.
+Look for Getting Around ABQ.

 - Can I get transportation from the airport to the Institute?

 Yes.
 At the airport you can rent a taxi or van.
-Click on the City of Albuquerque link above.
+The City of Albuquerque provides transport information.

 There is a Shuttle Service as well.